nem035/QR-Gen/README.md

 # QR-gen

-QR-gen is a simple command line utility that creates QR-encoded images.
+QR-gen is a simple command line utility that creates QR-encoded PNG images.

 ## Usage